shortlist-digital/tapestry-lite/readme.md

 ## Installation

-`yarn add tapestry-wp react react-dom`
+`yarn add tapestry-lite react react-dom`

 ## Usage

 Tapestry has a couple of commands to handle building and running the project, you can pop these into your NPM scripts.

-`tapestry` will create the client/server bundles and run the server in development mode, `tapestry build` will create the client and server bundles in production mode and `tapestry start` will run the server in production mode.
+`tapestry` will create the client/server bundles and run the server in development mode, `tapestry build` will create the client and server bundles for production and `tapestry start` will run the server in production mode.

+Often we'll set up our projects like so:

 ```json
 {